Patrick265/SerialMonitor/README.md

 # SerialMonitor
-Small Serial Monitor written in C++ with Win32 API
+Small Serial Monitor written in C++ with Win32 API.